“The page below is from the manual of PRTG,

 - Switch to SNMP V1 or V2 if you can go without encryption.

-The SNMP Community String is similar to a user ID or password that allows access to a router's or other device's statistics.
+The SNMP Community String is similar to a user ID or password that allows access to the statistics of a router or another device.
 PRTG Network Monitor sends the community string along with all SNMP requests.
 If the correct community string is provided, the device responds with the requested information.
 If the community string is incorrect, the device simply discards the request and does not respond.

 Note: SNMP community strings are only used by devices that support SNMP V1 and SNMP V2c protocols.
 SNMP V3 uses safer username/password authentication, along with an encryption key.